Flooding possible. Be prepared.

-The River Tone level at Currymoor pumping station is 7.56 m and is steady.
-Water will enter Currymoor reservoir via Hookbridge spillway whilst this level exceeds 7.45 m.
-The drain level at Currymoor is 5.95 m and is rising.
+The River Tone level at Currymoor pumping station is currently 7.12m and falling.
+Water enters Currymoor via Hookbridge spillway when this is above 7.45m.
+The drain level at Currymoor pumping station is currently 5.85m and falling steadily.

 Information supplied by the Environment Agency